jnunemaker/httparty/docs/README.md

 end
 ```

-You can also include this options with the call:
+You can also include all of these options with the call:

 ```ruby
 class Client